Arden Screen and Stage Make-up

 Technicolor

 Whatever the cause, once Arden became interested in film make-up she invested heavily in the project.
-In 1935, she bought DeLong Laboratories Ltd. – based at 5533 Sunset Boulevard, Hollywood – and folded it into the Elizabeth Arden empire as a separate division.
-Duke Cross (an ex-musical comedy actor) was placed at the helm.
-The DeLong Laboratories and Make-up Studio had been experimenting for many years with film make-up and had developed Nuchromatic, which according to their advertising was suitable for Panchromatic Film.
+In 1935, she bought DeLong Laboratories Ltd. – based at 5533 Sunset Boulevard, Hollywood – and folded it into the Elizabeth Arden empire as a separate division – Screen and Stage Laboratories – with Duke Cross (an ex-musical comedy actor) placed at the helm.
+In 1936, she also established a factory in London to make Screen & Stage Make-up there.

 Due to the high red sensitiveness of Panchromatic film any make-up containing too much red must be used in relatively dark shades to obtain a satisfactory photographic result.
 With De Long Nuchromatic Make-up comparatively little red coloring is used and the result is a more neutral blend enabling a lighter more natural-looking make-up to be used.